 The movement, although tighter than before, needs to be smooth.
 Once you’ve nailed this bit, you can go ahead and tighten the screws, before taking your new short throw shifter for a test drive.

 Should You Get One?

 There isn’t a simple yes or no answer here.
 First, you have to consider your car model and if shorter shifts are even worth it.
 Once you figure that out, you start looking at shifter kits, there are hundreds of short shifters available from numerous brands, at different price points, and in various types of kits.

 Depending on the brand you choose (and also the make of your car), it can be something that requires only changing the gear stick and the corresponding attachments to the gearbox, or one that requires you to fit a new linkage on to the gearbox (under the bonnet).

 The good part is that these kits don’t require any modification.
-If you have a quality automotive tool kit and you’re confident using them, the swap can be done right on the driveway as well.
+If you have a quality automotive tool kit and you’re confident using them, the swap can be done in your driveway in an afternoon.

 What does a short shifter do if you use it on your daily driver, and is it any good?
 It all comes down to the way you drive because while the added interaction is appreciated by keen drivers, it can also be annoying for some.